-Through his first two years at the helm of the Buckeyes, Anthony led the program to Midwest Fencing Conference and Central Collegiate Fencing Conference titles and a Top 6 NCAA Championship finish.
+Through his first three years at the helm of the Buckeyes, Anthony led the program to Midwest Fencing Conference and Central Collegiate Fencing Conference titles and a Top 6 NCAA Championship finish.
 In his first season (2019), the team won the MFC and placed sixth at NCAAs.
 In 2020, Ohio State captured the MFC men’s and women’s titles (no combined champion was crowned).
 The maximum 12 Buckeyes were selected for the NCAA Championships before the event was canceled because of the COVID-19 pandemic.
 The 2021 Buckeyes won the CCFC men’s title and were the women’s co-champions and Anthony was named the CCFC Men’s Team Coach of the Year.

 Anthony is a world-class fencer who represented Team USA at two Senior World Championships and has been a perennial U.S. National finalist.
 He won the silver medal in Porec, Croatia, at the 2010 Veterans World Championships, placed in the Top 8 at the 2012 Veteran Worlds in Krems, Austria, and won the U.S. National Championship in Veteran Men’s Sabre (50-59).
 Anthony attended Princeton University where he was an Ivy League champion and NCAA finalist.

 An international sports executive who has been involved in the sport of fencing for more than 30 years, Anthony has focused on making the sport accessible to diverse populations.